-For those looking to move overseas, Argentina is South America’s most popular choice.
+For those looking to move or retire overseas, Argentina is South America’s most popular choice.
 There are nearly two million foreigners living in the country.
 The United States embassy in Argentina estimates there are 25,000 Americans residing here.

 To answer some common questions that come up when initially considering a move to Argentina, see the post Living in Argentina on Wander-Argentina.com or read on if you are past the stage of preliminary research.